-Generalized Asymmetry Željko Bošković University of Connecticut
+Generalized Asymmetry Željko Bošković

+University of Connecticut

-Abstract: The paper argues for a Maximize Asymmetric Relations preference (MAR) as a general property of the language faculty based on a number of phenomena that are independent of word order.
-In addition to expanding the domain of asymmetricity, a number of mechanisms and phenomena will be unified from this perspective, with their reason for existence traced back to MAR; they include the diachronic loss of specifiers, the LCA, the Phase Impenetrability Condition, the no-Spec-without-complement aspect of Bare Phrase Structure, the rarity of multiple Spec constructions (as with, e.g. multiple wh-fronting), and the who left effect (where subject wh-movement cannot proceed through SpecTP).
-MAR is also shown to favor approaches where movement is moving-element driven over those where movement is target-driven as well as Bare Phrase structure building over GB structure building, and to have consequences for the proper formulation of several mechanisms, including the Phase Impenetrability Condition, Case licensing, the EPP, and certain aspects of structure building.
+Abstract: The paper argues for a Maximize Asymmetric Relations preference (MAR) as a general property of language based on a number of phenomena that are independent of word order.
+In addition to expanding the domain of asymmetricity, a number of mechanisms and phenomena are unified from this perspective, with their reason for existence traced back to MAR, namely the diachronic loss of specifiers, the Linear Correspondence Axiom, the Phase Impenetrability Condition, the no-Spec-without-complement aspect of Bare Phrase Structure, the rarity of multiple Spec constructions (as with, e.g. multiple wh-fronting), and the who left effect (where subject wh-movement cannot proceed through SpecTP).
+MAR is also shown to favor approaches where movement is moving-element driven over those where movement is target-driven as well as Bare Phrase structure building over GB structure building, and to have consequences for the proper formulation of several mechanisms, including the Phase Impenetrability Condition, Case licensing, and the EPP.
+The paper also discusses MAR within a broader formalism vs functionalism setting, within a unificational perspective where both of these approaches have a place.

-Keywords: Bare Phrase Structure, diachronic change, LCA, Phase Impenetrability Condition, wh-movement
+Keywords: Bare Phrase Structure, diachronic change, functionalist approaches, formalist approaches, LCA, Phase Impenetrability Condition, typology, Universal Grammar, wh-movement